oskohosko/Swingify/README.md

 </p>

 ## In Progress
-Currently working on an Augmented Reality section of the app to display lines to various targets.
+Working on a watchOS app to display distances and automatically track my round by detecting swings and logging locations of them.